From Downsizing to Discovery: How One Family’s Transition Uncovered a WWII Hero’s Lost Legacy

 A Family in Need During a Difficult Time

-When Mrs. Hoog came to Caring Transitions of Sun City, she was facing an overwhelming situation.
-She needed to downsize quickly to raise funds for urgent legal fees involving a close family member.
-Like many adult children, Bonnie was balancing responsibility, emotion, and the weight of difficult decisions — deciding what to keep, what to sell, and how to move forward.
+When our client came to Caring Transitions of Sun City, she was facing an overwhelming situation.
+She needed to downsize quickly to raise funds for urgent legal expenses involving a close family member.
+Like many adult children, she was balancing responsibility, emotion, and the weight of difficult decisions — deciding what to keep, what to let go, and how to move forward.

-Our role was simple: help her through a stressful transition with care, respect, and professionalism.
+Our role was simple: help her through a stressful transition with care, discretion, and professionalism.

-What we didn’t know was that this transition would uncover a remarkable and nearly forgotten piece of American history.
+What we did not expect was that this transition would uncover a remarkable and largely unknown piece of American history.

 An Unexpected Discovery While Downsizing